-No one could’ve expected that today we lose over 850 years of European history in just a few hours – I’m sure many of you are as heartbroken as I am.
+No one could’ve expected that today we almost lose Notre-Dame de Paris, incarnation over 850 years of European history in just a few hours – I’m sure many of you are as heartbroken as I am.

 While I’m writing this post, Notre Dame de Paris is still on fire: partly devasted, and with precious artifacts, stain glasses and pieces of art lost.

 While no one is sure whether at least the towers will survive with the spire already collapsed, I’m just trying to keep the memories of one of the most beautiful and iconic French buildings.

 Some of the photos are old and blurry because I took them in the pre-Instagram era but considering the events any of them are dear to my heart.

 Here where barbarians knelt in Roman court

 But things outside betray the secret plan:

 But, stronghold Notre Dame, the more acutely